joshmoody24/joshmoody.org/src/content/blog/video-game-controller-input-combinations.md

 (don't worry, no spoilers)

 My question is, exactly *how* unlikely is it that a player will discover these types of secrets accidentally?
 The answer depends on the input device.
 Specifically, it depends on how many possible combinations of inputs the controller has.

-For no good reason, I decided to quantify this for many of the most popular video game controllers!
+Out of sheer curiosity, I decided to count them!

 This chart summarizes my findings: